 – All relevant stakeholders identified and interviewed

-– A roadmap for establishing a Zambian-Finnish vocational training center created
+– Roadmap for establishing a Zambian-Finnish vocational training center created

 |Period:||April 2019 – September 2019|

-The long-term vision was to create a permanent model to support Zambian capacity building and job creation, as well as help the Finnish SMEs create connections to Zambian stakeholders and generate profitable business.
+The long-term vision was to create a permanent model for supporting Zambian capacity building and job creation, as well as helping the Finnish SMEs create connections with Zambian stakeholders and generating profitable business.

-1. A desk study of the current vocational skill gaps, future trends, and current Zambian stakeholders in vocational education and competence development sectors.
+1. Desk study of the current vocational skill gaps, future trends, and current Zambian stakeholders in vocational education and competence development sectors.

 2. Field study in Zambia (Lusaka, Ndola, Kitwe) including meetings with several educational institutions, chambers of commerce, development agencies, Ministries, and companies

 Several large mines expressed willingness to develop the local industry by working with the local manufacturers rather than international traders.
-Many companies had plans to open up a school and / or to educate the manufactures on supplier reliability, quality standards and technical skills so they could offer competitive services to the mines.Zambian Development Agency
+Many companies had plans to open up a school and/or to educate the manufactures on supplier reliability, quality standards and technical skills so they could offer competitive services for the mines.Zambian Development Agency